A.W. Lymn

 • Displaying items used for their hobby; e.g. sports equipment, gardening tools, or collections.

-• Personalizing the casket or urn with a symbol of their hobby.
+• Personalising the casket or urn with a symbol of their hobby.

 • Displaying trophies or awards they won.